I guess have soundbite number four ready to go in order.

 Well, it turns out they did.

-And it it always struck me that this might be something a whole bunch of government officials would like to have nobody know because there's no way we're gonna sever our relationship with the Saudis.
+And it always struck me that this might be something a whole bunch of government officials would like to have nobody know because there's no way we're going to sever our relationship with the Saudis.

 Primarily because of oil.

-Even even now, when because of fracking and and uh we we we're on the w we're on the road to energy independence as it is, without all that solar and wind that isn't mattering, by the way, a shinola.
+Even now, because of fracking and we're on the road to energy independence as it is without all that solar and wind that isn't mattering, by the way, a shinola.

-It's still a world fueled by oil, fossil fuels, and it's gonna be that way for the foreseeable future.
+It's still a world fueled by oil, fossil fuels, and it's going to be that way for the foreseeable future.

-So, but nevertheless, it just it just struck me that that look at what we have to hide, cover up or what have you.
+So, but nevertheless, it just struck me that look at what we have to hide, cover up, or what have you.

-And apparently, a couple of the hijackers uh during their days in Los Angeles, witnesses place two future hijackers at the King Fod Mosque in the company of Fahad Al-Thumeri, a diplomat at the Saudi consulate, known to hold extremist views.
+And apparently, a couple of the hijackers during their days in Los Angeles, witnesses placed two future hijackers at the King Fahd Mosque in the company of Fahad Al-Thumari, a diplomat at the Saudi consulate known to hold extremist views.

-And they quoted Tim Romer, who's the Indiana Democrat who ended up being a uh celebrity of sorts in the on the commission.
+And they quoted Tim Romer, who's the Indiana Democrat who ended up being a celebrity of sorts on the commission.

-He said it's a very interesting person in the whole 9-11 episode who might have helped in Los Angeles and San Diego with two terrorists who didn't know their way around.
+He says, a very interesting person in the whole 9-11 episode who might have helped in Los Angeles and San Diego with two terrorists who didn't know their way around.

-So I just hasn't gotten a whole lot of notice because so many other things in the news are taking precedence over it.
+So just an Item that it hasn't gotten a whole lot of notice because so many other things of the news are taking precedence over it.

-I remember I was talking to Mr. Buckley shortly after 9-11, and I looked plaintively at it.
+I remember I was talking to Mr. Buckley shortly after 9-11, and I looked plaintively and said, Bill, 17 of the night, they're Saudis.

-He looked at me like I had some said something greatly offensive and said, so what?
+He looked at me like I had said something greatly offensive and said, so what?

 How can that be ignored?

-And he said, Well, you got individual criminals all over the world that may be American, they have ties to the American government.
+And he said, well, you've got individual criminals all over the world that may be American and have ties to the American government.

 I mean, how can we just immediately rule it out?